GameFoundry/B3DFramework/Documentation/Manuals/docs/01_Developer_Manuals/10_Build/02_generatingScriptBindings.md

 Once compiled the tool should be placed in the `bsf/Dependencies/tools/BansheeCodeGenerator` folder.

-You should then run CMake with `-DSCRIPT_BINDING_GENERATION=ON`.
+You should then run CMake with `-DB3D_SCRIPT_BINDING_GENERATION=ON`.
 CMake will then check if the tool is present and report an error if it cannot find it.
 If CMake generation goes well, you will now have a `GenerateScriptBindings` target.
 Running the target will rebuild all the script binding code and generated C# code.

 In order to learn how to actually expose your C++ code to the script API you can follow the [Exposing code to script API](../Scripting/scriptingAuto) manual.